PhilipYip1988/windows-7-installation-guide/readme.md

 \*\* The Windows 7 Professional index of the install.wim was slipstreamed to include USB 3.0 drivers and NVMe drivers giving support for 6th Generation Intel (Skylake) Processors.
 Internet Explorer 11 was slipstreamed alongside a large number of security updates.

+Minor changes can be made using a text editor to switch edition, OEM or channel once the Bootable USB has been created.

 ## Creating a Bootable USB with Rufus

 The last version of Rufus to support Windows 7 is version 3.22.
 Rufus can be downloaded from the official website [Rufus](https://rufus.ie/downloads/).
 Launch Rufus: